moby/moby/experimental/networking.md

         bd61375b6993        host                host
         cc455abccfeb        bridge              bridge

+## User-Defined default network

-Docker daemon supports a configuration flag `--default-network` which takes configuration value of format `NETWORK:DRIVER`, where, `NETWORK` is the name of the network created using the `docker network create` command and `DRIVER` represents the in-built drivers such as bridge, overlay, container, host and none. or Remote drivers via Network Plugins.
+Docker daemon supports a configuration flag `--default-network` which takes configuration value of format `DRIVER:NETWORK`, where, `DRIVER` represents the in-built drivers such as bridge, overlay, container, host and none. or Remote drivers via Network Plugins.
-When a container is created and if the network mode (`--net`) is not specified, then this default network will be used to connect the container.
+`NETWORK` is the name of the network created using the `docker network create` command When a container is created and if the network mode (`--net`) is not specified, then this default network will be used to connect the container.
 If `--default-network` is not specified, the default network will be the `bridge` driver.
+Example : `docker -d --default-network=overlay:multihost`

 ## Using Services